 Des Moines!
 I am serious, the whole time I skated these major cities, I paid attention to the garbage, the traffic and the way the cities were designed.
 I started to miss Des Moines.
 It is big enough but small enough.
 It is clean and it’s nice.
 In fact Des Moines is so nice that I had to do one last skate before I started my month of no skating.

-Did you have any bad things happen to you on the trip?
+Did any bad things happen to you on the trip?

 I did leave my camera in Minneapolis and had to have it mailed to me, so I didn’t have my good film camera for my first six days in LA.
 I also was pulled over by the cops in LA for skating through an intersection too fast and ended up getting a warning ticket.
 It was so funny, they pulled me over and started running my ID and I was just rambling on about rollerblading because I was a little bit nervous.